GoogleCloudPlatform/cloud-builders/README.md

 repo](https://github.com/GoogleCloudPlatform/cloud-builders-community).

-File issues here, or e-mail `gcr-contact@google.com` if you have questions about the usage of these build steps or the Cloud Container Builder API in general.
+File issues here, or e-mail `gcr-contact@google.com` if you have questions about the usage of these build steps or the Cloud Build API in general.